jeron-diovis/nwbm/packages/use-changes/docs/useOnChange.md

 ### Layout stage

-In some rare cases you may need to track changes specifically in layout stage, before anything is updated in UI.
+In some rare cases you may need to track changes specifically in layout stage, before anything is visually updated in UI.

 For that there is a separate dedicated hook version:
 ```tsx